-PRACTICE: Built into the text is 75 multiple-choice "learning" questions in each MBE subject's chapter.
-This reinforces the law and helps show students how the examiners test the subject.
+PRACTICE: Built into our text is over 75 multiple-choice "learning" questions in each MBE subject's chapter.
+This reinforces the law just covered and helps show students how the examiners test the subject.
 The MBE volumes also have over 1,700 questions and full answer rationales.
-Practice questions are presented at all levels of challenges, including some that are more difficult than the actual MBE.
-All have detailed analyses/rationales of each alternative.
+Practice questions are presented at all levels of challenge, including some that are more difficult than the average actual MBE.
+All have detailed analyses/rationales explaining each alternative.
 Students can thus receive feedback on error rate and by topic.

 REVIEW: Students must continually review their Outlines and missed questions as they progress through the subjects tested.
 Our "Learn Your Mistakes" technique helps avoid past mistakes and reinforces the ability to score high on the most difficult questions.
 The last 10 days should be a "review of the review."

 Other Bar Exam Synergism Tips

-SUPPLEMENT TO BARBRI OR KAPLAN: Your licensed foundation review books have over 1,700 different MBE questions and 100 essays, which make them a great source of additional practice questions for your students enrolled in a traditional bar review course, especially if they became exposed to same in your law school's Foundation program.
+SUPPLEMENT TO BARBRI, THEMIS, OR KAPLAN: Our review books have over 1,750 different MBE questions and 100 essays, which make them a great source of additional practice questions for your students enrolled in a traditional bar review course, especially if they became exposed to same in your law school's Foundation program.
 The acronyms-mnemonics are also very helpful.
 Go to www.rigos.net/uniform-bar-exam.